andabanda/Simple-Redux-Application/README.md

 ## Challenges:
 The boilerplate code was outdated, and required a lot of modification and the CSS was difficult to work with as well, causing me to remove all the boilerplate and just try my own CSS.

+## Further Changes:
+If I had more time, I would add the archived feature and then make details a modal, and clean up the CSS to make it more beautiful.